Jordanian Arabic: Legal status

 Jordanian Arabic is not regarded as the official language even though it has diverged significantly from Classic Arabic and Modern Standard Arabic (MSA).
 A large number of Jordanians, however, call their language "Arabic", while referring to the original Arabic language as Fusħa.
 This is common in many countries that speak languages or dialects derived from Arabic and can prove to be quite confusing.
 Whenever a book is published, it is usually published in English, French, or in MSA and not in Levantine.

 Writing systems

 General remarks

 There are many ways of representing Levantine Arabic in writing.
 The most common is the scholastic Jordanian Latin alphabet (JLA) system which uses many accents to distinguish between the sounds (this system is used within this article).
 Other Levantine countries, however, use their own alphabets and transliterations, making cross-border communication inconvenient.

 Consonants

 There are some phonemes of the Jordanian language that are easily pronounced by English speakers; others are completely foreign to English, making these sounds difficult to pronounce.

 Vowels

 Contrasting with the rich consonant inventory, Jordanian Arabic has much fewer vowels than English.
 Yet, as in English, vowel duration is relevant (compare /i/ in bin and bean).

+Influences

+Social factors shape lexical choices in Jordanian Arabic, such as terms for fruits and vegetables.
+In Amman, studies report that older men and speakers with less formal education more often use idiomatic forms, whereas neutral terms are more frequent in other groups.
+Local sociolinguistic work treats these patterns as correlations between vocabulary choice and variables such as age and education.